dhylands/addon-builder/README.md

 [![Build Status](https://travis-ci.org/mozilla-iot/addon-builder.svg?branch=master)](https://travis-ci.org/mozilla-iot/addon-builder)

-Addon builder for the Web of Things gateway/
+Addon builder for the Mozilla WebThings Gateway.

 This repository will build addons for OSX, Linux, and Raspberry Pi variants of the gateway.